Fritz Shiverick: 1915 season

 As a sophomore in 1915, Shiverick began the season as a substitute back for the Cornell varsity.
 He made a name for himself in Cornell's 1915 victory over Percy Haughton's 1915 Harvard team—the first loss suffered by Harvard since 1911.
 Replacing Charley Barrett, Shiverick came into the game with a 7–0 lead.
 Backed up to their own goal line, Cornell was forced to punt into a strong wind.
 Shiverick was called on to punt for Cornell and kicked the ball 86 yards for what proved to be the longest punt of the year in college football.
 Later in the same game, Shiverick drop-kicked the ball for a field goal from the 40-yard line.
 Shiverick's teammate Ray Van Orman later described Shiverick's long punt against Harvard as the headiest play he ever saw.
 Van Orman wrote that Shiverick called a couple of signals and then stalled for time.
 Shiverick was punting into the open end of the stadium with the wind pouring in.
 Shiverick tossed grass into the air and noted that, after the wind blew the grass back, it was picked up by "a reverse current that would carry it up the field as though it were flying against the wind."
-Concluding that the wind was circling through the stadium like a whirlpool, Shivercik delayed the snap from center until he felt a reverse current.
+Concluding that the wind was circling through the stadium like a whirlpool, Shiverick delayed the snap from center until he felt a reverse current.
 He then drove a low, hard kick that was carried by the reverse current over the head of Harvard's safety man, Eddie Mahan.

 After the 1915 season, Shiverick was selected for Outing magazine's Football Roll of Honor.